bitrise-io/trace-cocoa-sdk/README.md

     - lib_version: "latest"
 ```

-If your using GIT use the following:
+If you are using GIT use the following:
 ```yml
 - git::https://github.com/bitrise-steplib/bitrise-step-add-trace-sdk.git@master:
     title: Add Trace SDK to the Xcode project